armanriazi/armanriazi/README.md

 Blockchain & Web Developer - Devops
 ---------------------------

-I have been programming in the field of blockchain for about 2 years.
-I started with Python and now I work with Rust and I love searching.
-Polkadot fan
+I have been programming in the field of blockchain for about 3Y with 12Y Web 2.0.
+I started with .Net Framework/Core and for now, I am working on Rust-Lang due to love to DLT & Blockchain programming.

 * 🌍  I live in Earth when it created 4M years ago!
 * ✉️  You can contact me at [armanriyazi.github.io@gmail.com](mailto:armanriyazi.github.io@gmail.com)
-* 🧠  I'm learning Rust, Substrate, Polkadot ecosystem
+* 🧠  I'm learning & teaching such as Rust, Substrate, ecosystem

 <!--<a href="https://www.github.com/armanriazi" target="_blank" rel="noreferrer"><img
 src="https://media-exp1.licdn.com/dms/image/D4E35AQE8M7sYVqTHWA/profile-framedphoto-shrink_400_400/0/1652597403600?e=1654077600&v=beta&t=RUfkZ9joqysJyf_MXpqad-ghTNKkVabtT9pMNpOk9Gg&style=for-the-badge&color=22c55e&labelColor=1c1917" /></a>-->